|Lockdown - before - after|

 - were made using the Emergency Procedure in section 45R of the 1984 Act and are therefore subject to the parliamentary controls in that section

 - apply to England only.
-(Separate Regulations have been made for Wales and Scotland).
+(Separate Regulations have been made for Wales, Scotland, and Northern Ireland).

 Regulation 1 contains certain definitions including the definition of "Vulnerable Person."